Biden celebrates a bipartisan win after Senate passes massive infrastructure bill - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ali Zaslav, Clare Foran, Tami Luhby and Katie Lobosco contributed to this report.
+CNN’s Ali Zaslav, Clare Foran, Tami Luhby, Katie Lobosco, Jasmine Wright and Chandelis Duster contributed to this report.

 Comments

-Note: This story has been updated with additional comments from the President.